How to Be a Long-Distance Landlord

 Automate Rent Payments

-Since you don't have a local address for your tenants to mail rent to, rent collection will take more effort if you live far away.
-You can request mailed rent checks, but you risk waiting longer for checks.
+Since you don't have a local address for your tenants to mail rent money to, rent collection will take more effort if you live far away.
+You can request mailed rent checks, but then you risk waiting longer for your money.

 automatic rent payments